pulsr-software/pulsr-software.github.io/content/english/blog/post-1.md

 > Time is what is measured by clocks

-Pulsars are a fantastic opportunity to build a clock that measure time, along with atomic clocks and its successors, optical-lattice clocks.
+Pulsars timing is a fantastic opportunity to build a clock that **measure time in a new way**, along with atomic clocks and its successors, optical-lattice clocks.